Generalizing Lieb's Concavity Theorem via Operator Interpolation: Generalizing Lieb's Concavity Theorem

 where $B^T$ is the transpose of $B$, and $e^{(m)}_j=(0,\dots,\overset{j_{\text{th}}}{1},\dots,0)\in\mathbb{C}^m$.
 Note that since $B\in\mathbf{H}_n^+$, $B^T$ is also in $\mathbf{H}_n^+$.
 Since $B\mapsto B^T$ is linear, the joint operator concavity of $(A,B)\mapsto A^p\otimes B^{1-p}$ then implies the joint concavity of $(A,B)\mapsto\trace[K^*A^pKB^{1-p}]$.

-As an application, Carlen and Lieb \cite{Carlen2008} applied the Lieb's concavity theorem to prove the concavity of $A\mapsto \trace[(K^*A^{rs}K)^\frac{1}{s}]$ for $s,r\in(0,1]$ (they used a slightly different but equivalent expression).
-They performed a variational argument based essentially on the H\"older's inequality for trace.
+As an application, Carlen and Lieb \cite{Carlen2008} applied the Lieb's concavity theorem to prove the concavity of $A\mapsto \trace[(K^*A^rK)^s]$ for $r\in[0,1],s\in[1,\frac{1}{r}]$ (they used a slightly different but equivalent expression) based on a variational characterization of this function (the supremum part of \cite[Lemma 2.2]{Carlen2008}).
 We here provide a simplified proof that captures the main spirit.
 For any $A,B\in \mathbf{H}_n^+$, $K\in\mathbb{C}^{n\times n}$, let

-Then for any $\tau\in[0,1]$, note that $rs+(1-s)\leq 1$, we have
+Then for any $\tau\in[0,1]$, note that $\frac{1}{s}\leq 1, r+(1-\frac{1}{s})\leq 1$, we have